Internal Wasserstein Distance for Adversarial Attack and Defense: Introduction

 {In this paper, we investigate two key questions: 1) how to effectively attack a model on the manifold; {and} 2) how to build robust models relying on those attacks.
 Nevertheless, we find the commonly used $\ell_p$ distance is insufficient when conducting attack and defense to DNNs on the manifold.
 To address this, we propose an internal Wasserstein distance (IWD).
 Relying on IWD, we develop a new attack method (called IWDA) to perturb samples on the manifold.
 Correspondingly, we develop a defense method (called IWDD) to defend against unseen adversarial examples.}

 The contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item We analyze the reasons why the $\ell_p$ distance is insufficient when doing attacks and defenses.
 We thus propose an internal Wasserstein distance (IWD) to exploit the internal distribution of data for both attack and defense tasks. \item We propose a novel attack method to craft adversarial examples using the proposed IWD metric.
-Additionally, we develop a new defense method to improve the robustness of the classifier.
-Experimental results demonstrate the effectiveness of the proposed methods. \item We analyze the generalization ability of the proposed IWDD.
-Theoretical and empirical evidence justifies that adversarial examples with more diversity are required in adversarial training. \end{itemize}
+Quantitative and qualitative experiments demonstrate the superiority of the proposed method. \item We theoretically derive an upper bound for the attack classification error, and this motivates us to devise a new defense method relying on IWD, to improve the robustness of the classifier. \end{itemize}